Correlation Between Bank Central and AB International

 Strong

 Over the last 90 days AB International Group has generated negative risk-adjusted returns adding no value to investors with long positions.
-Even with inconsistent performance in the last few months, the Stock's basic indicators remain relatively invariable which may send shares a bit higher in March 2025.
-The latest agitation may also be a sign of long-running up-swing for the enterprise retail investors.
+Even with relatively inconsistent basic indicators, AB International reported solid returns over the last few months and may actually be approaching a breakup point.

 Bank Central and AB International Volatility Contrast